A 'checklist' when purchasing your vehicle in Manitoba

 6. Find out whether the vehicle has an anti-theft immobilizer

 If the vehicle is equipped with an aftermarket immobilizer device, be sure you get all of the key fobs, including the red programmable fob or PIN access code from the previous owner.
 Ask for all documentation that was provided when the device was originally installed as there may be important information about how to care for the immobilizer and get it serviced.
-Also, check to make sure the immobilizer is in good working order by doing a few simple tests.

-If the vehicle has an approved aftermarket immobilizer installed (Mastergard M6000 and Autowatch 573PPi), these devices come with a lifetime warranty on replacement or repair of the device if found to be defective.
+If the vehicle has an approved aftermarket immobilizer installed (Mastergard M6000 and Autowatch 573PPi), these devices come with a lifetime warranty on replacement or repair if found to be defective.
 If you have an Autowatch 5773PPi, be sure to register as the owner of this device on the Autowatch Canada website.
 This will help to ensure you have no difficulties in making a warranty claim should you have to do so.

 7. Use our Insurance Rate Calculator to estimate the annual Autopac premium you'll pay to insure the vehicle after you buy it